 Peter and Nikki manage the operation, and share ownership of the Gyranda Pastoral Company.
 Nikki (daughter of Burnett and Louise Joyce) and Peter met in Brisbane whilst both studying Agricultural Economics.
 They now have four children – Josephine, Christopher, Patrick and Dominic, and for eight years prior to 2009 owned and operated nearby commercial cattle property “Woolshed”.
 In 2009 the family moved to France for 18 months and upon their return shifted focus by buying into “Gyranda”.

 Both Peter and Nikki maintain a strong commitment to biological farming and retain robust links to industry research in the areas of genetics, soil health and grazing management.
-On a broader scale they are dedicated to telling a positive story about agriculture both in Australia and overseas in the belief that we, as farmers, have to make stronger connections to the end consumer.
+On a broader scale they are dedicated to telling a positive story about agriculture both in Australia and overseas in the belief that we, as farmers, have a responsibility to build stronger connections to the end consumer.

 Burnett and Louise successfully ran Gyranda from the early 1970’s and established an enviable reputation for cattle selection and their commitment to innovation.
-They have four children, seven grandchildren, and remain actively involved in the day to day operation of Gyranda – especially farming, animal selection and communication.
+They have four children and ten grandchildren.

 Burnett was a councillor on the Santa Gertrudis Breeders’ (Australia) Association, a respected cattleman, cattle judge and holder of the R.W.
 Vincent award for “outstanding contribution to the Australian Beef breeding industry”.
 He died in May 2021, aged 74 years having made a profound impact on the lives of many.
 (READ MORE)